Historical Figures Known by a Single Name #1

-These historical figures are often known by a single name.
-Guess who they are.
+These historical figures are often known by just one name.
+Can you guess them based on a clue?

 Rate: